keatane/inject_extension/README.md

 # inject_extension
-Example of inject browser extension
+Example of browser extension for injecting and executing JS code